wdahman/clarity/apps/website/components/datalist/README.md

 The HTML `datalist` element contains a list of pre-defined `option` elements that can be chosen for an input control value.
 Or, the user can type a different value into the input.

 Natively, the `id` for a datailist provides the link to an input via the value given for the input's `list` attribute.
 Clarity handles this association by default; it generates and associates the datalist id with its corresponding input element via the `list` attribute on the input.
-The app markes the input for a datalist by using the `clrDatalistInput` directive on the input and default, unique values are generated for the component.
+The app marks the input for a datalist by using the `clrDatalistInput` directive on the input and default, unique values are generated for the component.
 If there is an application side need to declare s custom id for the datalist, this value will be used instead of the generated id.

 ### Basic Example